dojo/docs/quickstart/cross-domain.rst

 Disadvantages
 _____________
 #.
 You have to use a cross-domain build of Dojo.
-All CDN-hosted distributions are already XDified, but if you are using your own servers, you have to `build a custom Dojo distribution <custom-builds>`_ for it.
+All CDN-hosted distributions are already XDified, but if you are using your own servers, you have to `build a custom Dojo distribution <quickstart/custom-builds>`_ for it.
 #.
 The coding gets a little more complicated, as some things don't work the same in an XD build as in a local one.
 See 'Caveats and Gotchas' below.
 #.
 You become dependent on the CDN's status.
 CDNs don't go down often, but when they do, your Dojo application may be impaired or even rendered temporarily useless.